omeka/omeka-s-enduser/docs/modules/csvimport.md

 The Action setting allows you to change the action of process from a straight import to one of the following options:

-- **Create a new resource**: default option.
+- **Create a new resource**: Default option.
 Each row in the CSV will become a new resource.
-- **Append data to the resource**: add new data to the resource.
+- **Append data to the resource**: Add new data to the resource.
-- **Revise data of the resource**: replace existing data in the resource with data from the CSV, except if empty.
+- **Revise data of the resource**: Replace existing data in the resource with data from the CSV, except if empty.
-- **Update data of the resource**: replace existing data in the resource with data from the CSV, even when the cell is empty.
+- **Update data of the resource**: Replace existing data in the resource with data from the CSV, even when the cell is empty.
-- **Replace all data of the resource**: remove all properties of the resource, and fill with new information from the sheet.
+- **Replace all data of the resource**: Remove all properties of the resource, and fill with new information from the sheet.
-- **Delete the resource**: delete all matching resources
+- **Delete the resource**: Delete all matching resources.

 If you select one of these options from the dropdown, three additional settings will appear on the tab.
 These settings help the process determine which resources to take action on.